dimo414/bash-cache/README.md

 (generally on reboot), but if you override the cache directory via `BC_CACHE_DIR` you may want to clean up the directory yourself.

+### Locking

+By design the caching provided by bash-cache is racy - concurrent invocations may or may not end up reusing the same cached value.
+For most cases (idempotent functions, to be precise) this should be sufficient.

+For cases where concurrent calls to the backing function are problematic, use `bc::locking_cache` instead of `bc::cache`.
+This behaves identically to `bc::cache` but uses an advisory mutex lock to prevent concurrent invocations of the backing function.

+Note that needing mutual-exclusion is a **strong** signal that you should be using a more powerful language than Bash, and that the locking bash-cache provides is best-effort only.

 ## Other Functions

 ### `bc::benchmark`